 Phobias Types How to Overcome the Fear of Success By Lisa Fritscher Lisa Fritscher Lisa Fritscher is a freelance writer and editor with a deep interest in phobias and other mental health topics.
 Learn about our editorial process Updated on November 30, 2020 Medically reviewed Verywell Mind articles are reviewed by board-certified physicians and mental healthcare professionals.
 Medical Reviewers confirm the content is thorough and accurate, reflecting the latest evidence-based research.
 Content is reviewed before publication and upon substantial updates.
 Learn more. by Steven Gans, MD Medically reviewed by Steven Gans, MD Steven Gans, MD is board-certified in psychiatry and is an active supervisor, teacher, and mentor at Massachusetts General Hospital.
 Learn about our Medical Review Board Print Thomas Barwick / Getty Images Most of us are driven to be successful, whether in our careers, social lives, families, or other dimensions of human existence.
 This appears to be an innate drive that matures and changes throughout our lives.
 Erik Erickson described human development as a series of stages, each focused on achieving success in a different aspect of life.
 In order to achieve success, though, it is often necessary to first experience failure; hard-learned lessons are generally required.
 In today's driven society, failure is often seen as unacceptable.
 We are encouraged to innovate but avoid "wasting" time or money.
 When we fail, we may be threatened or even punished by employers, spouses, and parents.
 This negative experience can lead to a fear of failure.
 A low level of fear can be inspiring, but a higher level of fear can become crippling to our progress.
 Is Hope for Success Related to Fear of Failure?
 It has been hypothesized that those who have a strong desire for success may actually be suffering from a fear of failure.
 This hypothesis makes a lot of logical sense, as achieving success is by definition the opposite of failure.
 Several researchers have tested this hypothesis with mixed results.
 Research seems to show that hope for success and fear of failure are not necessarily related.
 In fact, it appears that those who fear failure don't hope for success but rather seek to avoid risky situations or choices that may garner attention.
 These people are often happy to travel the middle of the road, making conservative choices that will allow them to get by without making waves instead of taking the riskier paths that have a higher chance of failure.
 Fear of Success and Control Fear of success also appears to be related to the level of control that the sufferer feels in his or her own life.
 Those who feel that external forces are in control tend to be at a higher risk for fear of success.
 It could be that they do not feel that their success has been earned, or it could be that they fear outside forces may take away their success.
 Some people seem to fear both success and failure simultaneously.
 This can be a very difficult situation to be in, as every choice that the person makes must be weighed against these fears.
 It is entirely possible for someone in this situation to become paralyzed with indecision, unable to make any choices at all.
 What to Do If You Feel Guilty About Success Fear of Self-Promotion The fear of self-promotion is often heavily intertwined with the fears of failure and success.
 Loosely defined as a type of social phobia, the fear of self-promotion can make it difficult or impossible to ask for a raise, seek a better job, or even land a first date.
 The fear of self-promotion is sometimes linked to imposter syndrome, a disorder hallmarked by feeling like a fraud, no matter how many accomplishments you make.
 What Are Social Phobias?
 Treating Fear of Failure and Fear of Success Both fears of failure and success tend to respond well to treatment.
 Cognitive-behavioral techniques may focus on automatic thoughts and dysfunctional beliefs that contribute to fears of success.
 Psychoanalytic therapies help a person better understand underlying experiences and conflicts that may contribute to these fears.
 Both the fear of failure and success are complicated conditions that can prevent sufferers from achieving their full potential.
 With professional help, though, both conditions can be successfully overcome.
-How Cognitive Behavior Therapy Works Sources Verywell Mind uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
+What Is Cognitive Behavioral Therapy (CBT)?
+Sources Verywell Mind uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.
 Midgley, Nina, Abrams, Marsha S. "Fear of success and locus of control in young women."Journal of Consulting and Clinical Psychology.
 1974.
 42:5. p.
 737. June 28, 2008.
 Reitman, E. E., Williams, C. D. "Relationships between hope of success and fear of failure, anxiety, and need for achievement."
 The Journal of Abnormal and Social Psychology.
 1961.
 62:2. pp. 465-467.
 June 28, 2008.
 Sadd, Susan, Lenauer, Michael, Shaver, Phillip, Dunivant, Noel "Objective measurement of fear of success and fear of failure: A factor analytic approach."
 Journal of Consulting and Clinical Psychology.
 1978.
 46:3. pp. 405-416.
 June 28, 2008.
 By Lisa Fritscher Lisa Fritscher is a freelance writer and editor with a deep interest in phobias and other mental health topics.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist for Phobias Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.